By Tom Snyder, Editor

 “It inspired me to work really hard on it,” she added, “but also to take what I liked about the book and try and recreate it in the film.
 I really wanted to take all the stuff that I feel like I’ve learned on the other two films and use it to give Lucy a good farewell and send her off in style, hopefully.”

 Will Poulter, who plays Lucy’s annoying cousin Eustace, agreed, “The greatest inspiration for me was the book itself.
 Everyone has stayed very true to the book.
 The director [Michael Apted] insisted on that.”

 Will said he was slightly apprehensive about taking on the role of Eustace, who is an unpleasant young fellow who is taught several very important lessons in the story.

 “The script naturally lent itself to a more comical portrayal,” he said.
 “We’ve augmented the comedy that was already there [in the book].

 “Reepicheep mentors him and shows him the error of his ways and how he can better himself,” Will added.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!